Writing Reflection Statements

 -

-"Objectives" page in your portfolio and consider the layout.
-Be
+First, examine the "Objectives" page in your portfolio and consider

-showing that you have met.
-Be sure that the links take the reader
+etc. Be sure that the links on the right take the reader to the

-to the artifacts described in your reflection statement for the
+artifacts described in your reflection statement for the seven

-seven categories.
-Be sure that reader can open the link to your
+category pages.
+Be sure that the link to the

 -